susbo/concur/README.md

 ### Installation

-Download the latest release ([v1.0](https://github.com/susbo/concur/releases)) from the release tab.
+Download the latest release ([v1.1.0](https://github.com/susbo/concur/releases)) from the release tab.

-The following commands will install CONCUR in your current directory:
+The following commands will unpack CONCUR in your current directory:
 ```
-tar xvfc concur-1.0.tar.gz
+tar xvfc concur-1.1.0.tar.gz
-cd concur-1.0
+cd concur-1.1.0
 ```
-Verify that the tool is working with the example in the `demo` directory.
+Please verify that the tool is working using the example in the `demo` directory.
+This will only take a minute or so.

-Alternatively, clone this repository for the latest version.
+Alternatively, clone this repository for the latest version (v.1.1.1-beta).

 ## Running CONCUR